-Major Russian drone, missile attack hits Ukraine, Kyiv, causing casualties
+At least 4 killed in major Russian drone, missile attack on Ukraine’s Kyiv

-Media reports and independent monitor describe latest Russia strikes as “one of the heaviest” since war began.
+Media reports and independent monitor describe the latest strikes on Ukraine as ‘one of the heaviest’ since war began.

-At least nine people have been reported injured as Russia launched a major drone and missile attack on the Ukrainian capital and the surrounding region.
+At least four people have been killed, including a 12-year-old girl, and 10 others wounded as Russia launched a major drone and missile attack on the Ukrainian capital and the surrounding region.

 An air raid alert was in place over the Kyiv region early on Sunday, with the local military administration saying Russia was attacking with drones and missiles.